guardian/price-migration-engine/lambda/README.md

 In an attempt to make it simpler to resolve this in the future we are sending billing_address_2 all the way though sqs/membership-workflow/braze/latcham but we are populating it with an empty string in the NotificationHandler.

+## Datalake Export

+The data for each cohort is exported each day to the data lake.
+See [DatalakeExport.MD](DatalakeExport.MD) for more details.